Toronto Mini Maker Faire 2014

 Toronto Mini Maker Faire moved to Toronto Reference Library this year, featuring free admission and easy access to the event by subway.

-Those two changes made for a great increase in attendance and attracted many families to the space.
+Those two changes made for a big increase in attendance and attracted many families to the space.

 My booth was inside of the Digital Innovation Hub, where I showcased the library’s 3D printing capabilities.
 Participants were invited to help assemble 3D printed creatures using parts made using Autodesk’s TinkerPlay software.